College of Coastal Georgia: Campus

-Coastal Georgia's main campus runs north and south, parallel to Altama Avenue.
+Coastal Georgia's main campus is located in Brunswick, Ga, and runs north and south, parallel to Altama Avenue.
 It consists of a pedestrian mall and a large outdoor square in the middle flanked by Mariner Way in the south, College Drive in the north, and a parking lot on the east side of campus.
-The Health and Science Building and the Gould Memorial Library lie on the south end while the Campus Center and the Academic Commons North on the north end.
-The most southern building is the Conference Center and the most northern is the Coffin Building and one of the two parking lots.
-The only buildings on the east side of campus, beyond the other of the two parking lots, are the Student Activity Center and two residence halls.
+The Miriam & Hugh Nunnally Health and Science Building and the Gould Memorial Library lie on the south end while the Campus Center and the Academic Commons North are on the north end.
+The most southern building is the Southeast Georgia Conference Center and the most northern is the Howard Coffin Building and one of the two parking lots.
+The only buildings on the east side of campus, beyond the other of the two parking lots, are the Student Activity Center and two residence halls, Lakeside Village and Mariner Village.

-Brunswick Campus photos

 Camden Center

 The Regents authorized a satellite location to serve Camden County residents in 1992 and classes began in the former Kingsland Elementary School in 1993.
 A new permanent facility, the Camden Center, opened in 2004.
-The facility is 101,00 square feet contains; a 270 seat auditorium, classroom, and labs.
+The facility is 101,000 square feet contains; a 270 seat auditorium, classroom, and labs.
 The director of the Camden Center is Joseph Lodmell.

 Academics

 The College of Coastal Georgia is accredited by the Southern Association of Colleges and Schools, and has had continuous accreditation since 1967.
-The college offers various majors and areas of study and confers associate degrees and bachelor's degrees from its four schools:
+The college offers various majors and areas of study and confers associate degrees and bachelor's degrees from its three schools: